Lynching of Phillip Gathers: Lynching

 Gathers was given up to members of the search party who drove him to the Jaudon family home.
 Hundreds of cars followed as word of Gathers' capture reached the surrounding areas.
 When questioned by Jaudon's sister at the family home, Gathers denied the crime but members of the search party claimed he had confessed to the murder after he was captured.
 Other reports stated that Gathers claimed he drove a white man to the scene of Jaudon's murder and was forced out of the vehicle at gunpoint.
 He said he did not know he was wanted for the murder until a friend told him.

-Gathers was then brought to the site of Jaudon's murder where a mob estimated between one to five thousand had gathered.
+Gathers was then brought to the site of Jaudon's murder where a mob estimated between one and five thousand had gathered.
 The mob cut him with knives, chained him to a small tree, doused him in gasoline, and lit him on fire.
 Gathers broke free of the chains and fell to the ground.
 The mob opened fire and continued for some time.
 Four young women pushed into the circle surrounding Gathers and emptied their rifles into his body.
 One member of the mob was shot with only minor injuries to his ankle.

-After the mob stopped firing, some began to cut off parts of Gathers’ body as souvenirs, including fingers and toes.
+After the mob stopped firing, some began to cut off parts of Gathers' body as souvenirs, including fingers and toes.
 His body was then placed back on the fire.
 After the fire subsided, the mob hung what remained of his body over the road from a low tree limb.
 An undertaker sent to collect Gathers' body reportedly found only portions of his charred skull.

-The State Guard had been called out from Savannah after news of Gathers’ capture, but did not arrive until after the mob had begun to disperse.
+The State Guard had been called out from Savannah after news of Gathers' capture, but did not arrive until after the mob had begun to disperse.